daviduhden/i2pd-browser/README.md

 =====
 This is a script-based builder of the I2Pd Browser for Linux-based systems.

+The I2Pd browser is a pre-configured version of Firefox ESR for its use on the I2P network, it is the fastest and easiest way to start surfing the web on the Invisible Internet.

 What works now
 -----
 * Auto detecting system language